Arishem the Judge: Fictional character biography

+Arishem is one of the original Celestials created by the First Firmament, the personification of the first-ever universe.
+They warred against the Aspirants and destroyed the First Firmament, splintering the First Cosmos into the Second Cosmos, which was the first multiverse.
+This also resulted in starting a cycle of cosmic death and rebirth.
+Now that the multiverse of infinite possibilities was a concept in which every what if could become its own what is, the Celestials created the Beyonders to manage and maintain this new creation.
+When the Second Cosmos ended, the Celestials passed on to the next Third Cosmos and every cosmos after that.

 Arishem first arrived on Earth-616 alongside other Celestials after the destruction of the sixth iteration of the cosmos to create a new one.
-Across their mission, Arishem and the Celestials encountered an eldritch god of darkness, Knull, ruler of the Void left by the destruction of the sixth iteration of the cosmos, who began a war against the Celestials.
-After witnessing the death of several Celestials, Arishem and the surviving Celestials decided to banish Knull into the Void.
+Across their mission, Arishem and the Celestials encountered Knull, ruler of the Void left by the destruction of the sixth iteration of the cosmos.
+The Celestials wanted Knull to serve them and made him the King in Black, a role of maintenance like the Beyonders, but Knull took the role and rejected its purpose.
+Arishem and the other Celestials banished Knull into the Void, but he came back to war with them.

-Arishem arrived on Earth with the Fourth Celestial Host.
-During this time, he was first sighted by human beings, as he began his 50-year judgment of Earth.
-It was later revealed that during the Third Celestial Host, he had accepted the Earth Gods' vow of non-interference in Celestial affairs.
-With the other members of the Fourth Host in Peru, Arishem judged Earth worthy, and left Earth.
-Arishem led the Fourth Host on the planet called Pangoria, which he judged unworthy of life.
-With fellow Celestial Exitar, he began the purification process and transformed Pangoria into a virtual paradise.
+Arishem arrived on Earth with the Fourth Celestial Host, beginning his 50-year judgment of Earth.
+During the Third Host, Arishem accepted the Earth Gods' vow of non-interference in Celestial affairs.
+With the other members of the Fourth Host, Arishem judged Earth worthy and left.

 When the Second Host visited Earth, Arishem was responsible for the culling of the Deviants, causing the Great Cataclysm, also known as the Great Flood, that flooded the world.
 Arishem arrived to judge a distant planet on which X-Factor had been lost for some time.
 Arishem was attacked by the combined power of the Chosen, Rejects, and Beginagins factions; in response to this attack, he allowed the planet to live and the Celestials departed.
-Encountering the X-Men once again, the team tells Arishem and the other Celestials to leave.

-Almost every Celestial, including Arishem, were killed when the Beyonders attacked the Multiverse.
-Arishem was later resurrected when the Queen of Nevers used the Celestial One Above All to restore all the Celestials.

-When the Dark Celestials invaded the Earth to purge the planet, they attacked and killed Celestials, including Arishem, by infecting them with the Horde.
-The body of Arishem was sent to the Earth to herald the Dark Celestial's arrival, and it landed in London.
-During the Avengers' final stand against the Dark Celestials, the Horde reanimated the bodies of the fallen Celestials.
-To defeat the Horde, the Avengers merged their energies to form a Uni-Mind, rendering the Horde dormant with its power.
-The Celestials returned to life, and assisted the Avengers in taking down the Dark Celestials.
+When the Dark Celestials invade Earth to purge the planet, they attack and kill the Celestials, including Arishem, by infecting them with the Horde.
+During the Avengers' final stand against the Dark Celestials, the Horde reanimates the bodies of the fallen Celestials.
+To defeat the Horde, the Avengers merge their energies to form a Uni-Mind, rendering the Horde dormant.
+The Celestials are resurrected and assist the Avengers in taking down the Dark Celestials.